 The focus of IAWG will be technology and vendor agnostic while being strategy/policy oriented.

-The following are not part of the scope of IAWG:

-evaluation of technology or products to comply with particular identity assurance specifications – whether this is authentication technology, identity verification services, credentialing technologies, and the like; and

-management or direct oversight of certification and assessment programs designed to facilitate compliance with the IAWG output.

 DRAFT TECHNICAL SPECIFICATIONS:

 As per the scope defined above the IAWG will not produce technical specifications.

 OTHER DRAFT RECOMMENDATIONS:

 The proposed Draft Recommendations of the IAWG are listed and described in the working group wiki space.
 The proposed Draft Recommendations list is reviewed no less than semi-annually by the IAWG.